merni-ns/nstools/README.md

 # endo
 Simple endorsement checker for NationStates

 This is just a simple Python script to check who isn't endorsing a delegate.
 It supports command-line arguments, so can be automated.
 It uses just 4 API queries, regardless of the size of the region.
+You can redirect the output to a text file using the command line, if you want.

 syntax for command-line arguments: